Get To Know Us!

 From Warrior to Healer: The Inspiring Journey of Mark LaFlamme and Canines For Heroes

 In the quiet moments of reflection, heroes often discover their true calling.
 For Mark LaFlamme, a decorated veteran of the US Air Force, this calling materialized in an unexpected yet profoundly impactful way.
 After enduring the harrowing experiences of combat and coping with personal loss, Mark found solace and purpose in the companionship of a dog named Allie.
 This bond would eventually lead him to establish Canines For Heroes, a program dedicated to supporting veterans and first responders through the healing power of trained service dogs.
-In this blog post, we’ll explore Mark’s remarkable story, the founding of Canines For Heroes, and the significant benefits his organization brings to those who have served their country.
+Here, we’ll explore Mark’s remarkable story, the founding of Canines For Heroes, and the significant benefits his organization brings to those who have served their country.

 Mark LaFlamme’s Military Journey